AdobeDocs/audience-manager-learn.en/help/other-integrations/integrating-with-rtcdp/rtcdp-web-ingestion-for-aam-users.md

 title: Understanding Web Data Ingestion in Real-time CDP for Audience Manager Users
 description: This video shows Audience Manager users the concepts regarding bringing Web site data into Real-time Customer Data Platform (Real-time CDP), and includes a high-level touch on where the Audience Manager Data Connector fits, as well as how the data can move from the Web site directly through the Web SDK into Real-time CDP.
 feature: Platform Integration
-topics:
-activity: understand
+topic: Integrations
+role: Business Practitioner, Architect, Administrator, Leader
+level: Intermediate
 doc-type: feature video
-team: Technical Marketing
 thumbnail: 331752.jpg
 kt: 7153

-topic: Integrations
-role: Business Practitioner
-level: Intermediate
 ---

 # Understanding Web Data Ingestion in Real-time CDP for Audience Manager Users